On turbulent relations: Introduction

 \section{Introduction}

-This article originates in the study of the generic geometry of the leaves of a foliated space.
-Those studies aim at answering the following question: what geometric properties are common to all (or to almost all, either in category theoretical sense or in a measure theoretic sense) the leaves?
-Examples of such geometric properties include: \begin{inparaenum}[(a)] \item number of ends; \item growth type; \item continuous spectrum; \item asymptotic dimension; \item coarse cohomology. \end{inparaenum}

-Our original approach to studying this question was as follows.
-Gromov~\cite[Section~6]{MR1699320},~\cite{MR623534} described a space, the Gromov space of the title which is denoted here by \(\MM_*\), whose points are isometry classes of pointed complete proper metric spaces.
-It is endowed with a topology which resembles the compact open topology on the space of continuous functions on \(\R\).
-A foliated space, \(X\), endowed with a metric on the leaves under which each leaf is a complete Riemannian manifold admits a canonical mapping into the Gromov space \(\MM_*\).
-This mapping assigns to a point \(x\) in \(X\) the isometry class of the pointed holonomy covering of the leaf through \(x\), with distinguished point \(x\).
-This canonical mapping is continuous if \(X\) is quasi-analytic \cite{MR2551597}, \cite{MR0864868}; in general it is continuous on the residual set of leaves without holonomy, and therefore it is Baire measurable.
+Gromov~\cite[Chapter~3]{Gromov1999},~\cite{Gromov1981} described a space, which is called the Gromov space and denoted here by \(\MM_*\), whose points are isometry classes of pointed, complete, proper metric spaces, and which is endowed with a topology which resembles the compact-open topology on the space of continuous functions on \(\R\).
 The space \(\MM_*\) supports several equivalence relations of geometric interest.
-For example, the relation of being quasi-isometric, the relation of being at finite Gromov-Hausdorff distance, the relation of being bi-Lipschitz equivalent, and others.
-Obviously the canonical mapping of \(X\) into \(\MM_*\) is invariant with respect to the equivalence relation ``being in the same leaf'' over \(X\) and any of the equivalence relations mentioned above over \(\MM_*\).
+For example, the relation of being (coarsely) quasi-isometric, the relation of being at finite Gromov-Hausdorff distance, the relation of being bi-Lipschitz equivalent, and others.
+Their dynamic complexity was reminiscent of the complexity exhibited by the turbulent group actions of Hjorth~\cite{Hjorth2000}, and this motivated the development of the theory of turbulent relations carried out in this paper.

-Somewhat informally, a geometric property can be thought of as a mapping, \(\gamma: \MM_*\to P\), of \(\MM_*\) into a space \(P\) that is constant on the equivalence classes of one of the equivalence relations over \(\MM_*\) mentioned above.
-The general question posed in the first paragraph is thus: what type of situations will make the mapping \(X\to P\) given as the composite of \(\gamma\) with the canonical mapping of \(X\) into \(\MM_*\) be constant on a large saturated subset of \(X\)?
-Fairly standard arguments of topological dynamics prove that if \(X\) is topologically ergodic (i.e. transitive, that is, has a dense leaf) and \(\gamma\) and \(P\) have suitable topological properties, then the geometric invariant must be constant on a residual saturated subset of \(X\).

-More generally, \(P\) may be endowed with an equivalence relation having suitable topological properties and \(\gamma\) be invariant with respect to the geometric equivalence relation over \(\MM_*\) being studied and that equivalence relation over \(P\).
-Then the opening question is formulated thus: Is there a residual saturated subset of \(X\) over which \(\gamma\) is constant up to equivalence in \(P\)?
-This property is precisely formulated below and is called generic ergodicity with respect to the relation over \(P\).